 How to use the bus bike rack

 All GoTriangle buses are equipped with bike racks on its front.
 The easy-to-use bike racks can hold two bikes and are available on a first-come, first-served basis.
 If the bike rack is full, you will have to wait for the next bus - bikes are not allowed inside the bus.
 Two-wheeled adult and children’s bikes fit on the bus bike racks.
+Bikes that are foldable may be carried onto the bus as long as they are in a carrying case.
 Motorized bikes are not allowed on any bus racks.
 There is no additional fare to use the bus bike rack.

 Using the bus bike rack: It’s as easy as 1, 2, 3...4!